R.I.P. Posts

 Former Duluth mayor and Minnesota representative Ben Boo died on Dec.
 1 at age 96.

 Boo was Duluth’s 35th mayor, holding office for two terms from 1967 to 1975.
-He served in the Minnesota House of Representative from 1984 to 1992.
+He served in the Minnesota House of Representatives from 1984 to 1992.
 He also directed the Western Lake Superior Sanitary District and the Upper Great Lakes Regional Commission in between his political terms.

 Bits of Bly: The Sibling Society